About us

 Teaching Coordinator

-She is an economist and holds a Master's degree in Economics from the Universidad de los Andes.
-She is a professor of Pensando Problemas at the Universidad de los Andes and was a complementary professor of Game Theory at the same university. was a complementary professor of Game Theory at the same university.
-She works at the National Administrative Department of Statistics in the poverty and inequality team. poverty and inequality team.
-She has participated in different volunteer programs that promote equity in different equity in different educational contexts.
+She is an economist and holds a Master's degree in Economics from Universidad de los Andes.
+She is a professor of Pensando Problemas at the Universidad de los Andes and was a complementary professor of Game Theory at the same university.
+She works at the National Administrative Department of Statistics in the poverty and inequality team.
+She has participated in different volunteer programs that promote equity in different educational contexts.
+Her areas of interest are early childhood education, the elimination of inequality gaps and poverty.

 Andrés Bautista